hifarrer/robotusplatformv2/DEPLOYMENT_FIX.md

 ## Root Cause
 The production database already has the `WAN_2_5` value in the `VideoModel` enum, but the Prisma client is out of sync with the database schema, causing the query to fail with: `Value 'WAN_2_5' not found in enum 'VideoModel'`

+**Note**: The TypeScript compilation error confirms this - the Prisma client doesn't recognize `WAN_2_5` as a valid enum value, even though it exists in the database.

 ## Solution

 ### 1. Fix Prisma Client Sync (Run in Production)